arnovb-github/PoshCommence/readme.md

 Get-Content (Get-CmcLogFile).FullName -Tail 10
 ```

-_Side note_ In the vast majority of cases, you will want to look at contents of the log file.
-So why not simply make the cmdlet reurn the contents of the file?
+**Side note** In the vast majority of cases, you will want to look at contents of the log file.
+So why not simply make the cmdlet return the contents of the file?
 The reason for that is two-fold: consistency and retaining information.
 A file is actually an object, with properties.
-Like *size*, or *last modified*. `Get-CmcLogFile` does just that: return the file object.
+Like *size*, or *last modified*. `Get-CmcLogFile` does just what is says: return the file object.
 By doing so, it keeps true to the spirit of Powershell in which everything you work with is an object.
 Just returning the contents of the file, or even the name of the file, would ultimately make it harder to work with the cmdlet.

 Get the Commence _data.ini_ file: